RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 The **Warehouses** overlay provides a red, maroon, and black layer of existing, approved, and CEQA review warehouses.
 Polygons for planned warehouses were drawn based on publicly available documents from [CEQANET](https://ceqanet.opr.ca.gov/Search/Recent) or city/county environmental documents.
 These warehouse polygons are for informational purposes only and should be checked on CEQANET to insure that they are up to date and reflect the most up-to-date information on individual projects.

 The **CalEnviroScreen** overlay provides a color-coded overlay of census tracts and their associated pollution burden percentile score.
 These scores are based on the [CalEnviroScreen4.0 methodology](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40).
 Darker colors indicate higher impact of pollution and socioeconomic disadvantage.
 Mousing over census tracts displays the census tract number, population, and percentile score (0-100).
 Full details on this layer are in the [CalEnviroScreen4.0 methodology](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40).

+The **Rule 2305 Violators** overlay provides a visualization of the individual facilities that received Rule 2305 violations on December 14, 2023 from the South Coast Air Quality Management District.
+Addresses were geocoded and locations are approximate.
+If a warehouse is highlighted darkblue, it indicates that there is a warehouse parcel within 70 meters of the address and is the most likely facility receivign the violation.
+Note that some notices of violation are not identified as being in proximity to warehouses - some facilities are identified as manufacturing or non-warehouse facilities in assessor parcel datasets and do not get identified as warehouses in our methodology.
+Future versions may include these facilities.

 ### 4. Detailed warehouse table